Skip to main content

 In this example:

-• company_id is the connected account’s company ID where the charge will be created
+• company_id is the connected account’s company ID where Whop will create the charge

-• plan.application_fee_amount is the fee your platform collects (1.23 USD)
+• plan.application_fee_amount is the fee your platform collects (1.23 United States dollars)

 Limitations